ACM40960/project-SidBagwe98/README.md

 ## Project Implementation

-Follow this step by step guide to predict if a person is diagnosed with Covid-19 or Pneumonia using a chest X-Ray.
+Follow this step by step guide to be able to predict if a person is diagnosed with Covid-19 or Pneumonia using a chest X-Ray.

 The entire project is done using Jupyter Notebook (Python).
 The first step is to install Python on your device.
 You can use Anaconda to install Pythonm as it comes with a number of pre-installed packages generally used in machine learning and data science.
 This saves a lot of effort and time as one does not need to install each package separately.